 Thinking about adding a new pet to your home is exciting, fun – and a big decision.
 Here are a few questions to think about before you adopt:

-- Keep in mind that in order to adopt from the SPCA, you must be at least 18 years old and show a current photo ID.
+4-Please be at least 18 years old and prepared to show a current photo ID.

 Come see us!

 We can’t wait for you to visit us at our adoption center!
 All of our adoptable pets can be viewed by clicking on the images below (or on the left hand menu) but there’s nothing like a face to face meeting to get the ball rolling.
 Our animals are amazing and visiting with them in person will give you a true picture of their personality.
 (And they’re kind of interviewing you too, right?)

 More about your visit

 Our adoption process was specifically designed to help us find the best possible pet match for you and your lifestyle and help ensure a lifelong bond between you and your new furry family member.

 - When you arrive, we’ll ask you to complete a short adoption survey to give us a head start on the matchmaking process.
 If you want, you can download the survey ahead of time, fill it out and bring it with you:

 - Take a stroll through our adoption gallery to see pets available for adoption.
 (We double-dog dare you not to fall in love.)